flowscripter/docs/design/cli-usage-walkthrough.md

 #### Basic Commands

-`t9r version`
+`f10r version`

 which returns:

 ```
-Tessellator v1.1.0
+Flowscripter v1.1.0

-Your version of Tessellator is out of date!
+Your version of Flowscripter is out of date!
 The latest version is 1.2.1
-You can update by downloading from t9r.org or on the command line via 't9r self-update'
+You can update by downloading from f10r.org or on the command line via 'f10r self-update'
 ```

 Possibly followed by (for example):
 ```
-The following plugins are not compatible with the current version and will need to be updated via 't9r update':
+The following plugins are not compatible with the current version and will need to be updated via 'f10r update':

     mxf-model
 ```

-`t9r self-update`
+`f10r self-update`

 which returns:

 ```
-Tessellator v1.1.0
+Flowscripter v1.1.0

-Updated Tessellator to v1.2.1
+Updated Flowscripter to v1.2.1
 ```

 Possibly followed by (for example):
 ```
-The following plugins are not compatible with the current version and will need to be updated via 't9r update':
+The following plugins are not compatible with the current version and will need to be updated via 'f10r update':

     mxf-model
 ```

 #### Installing a Command

-`t9r install mxf-metadata-extract-command`
+`f10r install mxf-metadata-extract-command`

 which returns:

 ```
-@t9r/bmx@1.10.1
+@f10r/bmx@1.10.1
-@t9r/bmx-model@1.10.1
+@f10r/bmx-model@1.10.1
-@t9r/bmx-extractor@1.10.1
+@f10r/bmx-extractor@1.10.1
-@t9r/mxf-metadata-extract-command@1.10.1
+@f10r/mxf-metadata-extract-command@1.10.1
 ```

 and results in a new folder and module sub-folders:

 ```
-~/.t9r/node_modules/@t9r/bmx
+~/.f10r/node_modules/@f10r/bmx
-~/.t9r/node_modules/@t9r/mxf-model
+~/.f10r/node_modules/@f10r/mxf-model
-~/.t9r/node_modules/@t9r/bmx-extractor
+~/.f10r/node_modules/@f10r/bmx-extractor
-~/.t9r/node_modules/@t9r/mxf-metadata-extract-command
+~/.f10r/node_modules/@f10r/mxf-metadata-extract-command
 ```
 and possibly other 3rd party packages which are transitive dependencies of the above packages in sub-folders of:

-`~/.t9r/node_modules/`
+`~/.f10r/node_modules/`

-Now when you run `t9r --help -plugins` the return includes:
+Now when you run `f10r --help -plugins` the return includes:

 ```
 Installed commands:

-    @t9r/mxf-metadata-extract@1.10.1    Display metadata extracted from an MXF file.
+    @f10r/mxf-metadata-extract@1.10.1    Display metadata extracted from an MXF file.

 Installed extensions:

-    @t9r/bmx@1.10.1                     MXF file functionality courtesy of BMXLib
+    @f10r/bmx@1.10.1                     MXF file functionality courtesy of BMXLib
-    @t9r/mxf-model@1.10.1               MXF file model
+    @f10r/mxf-model@1.10.1               MXF file model
-    @t9r/bmx-extractor@1.10.1           MXF metadata extract operator using BMXLib
+    @f10r/bmx-extractor@1.10.1           MXF metadata extract operator using BMXLib

 ```

-The `mxf-metadata-extract-command` package is a Tessellator command plugin and makes use of the `bmx` and `mxf-model` extension plugins.
+The `mxf-metadata-extract-command` package is a Flowscripter command plugin and makes use of the `bmx` and `mxf-model` extension plugins.

 Running:

-`t9r help mxf-metadata-extract`
+`f10r help mxf-metadata-extract`

 returns: